Confidence sets for phylogenetic trees: Structure

 \subsection{Tree space}

-The metric space of phylogenetic trees $(\mathcal{T}_m, \gamma)$, or {\it tree space}, is a complete separable metric space \cite{Benner:2014uy,bhv, cptmle} that permits comparison between phylogenetic trees with the same leaf set of cardinality $m$.
-The distance $\gamma(T_i, T_j)$ between two trees $T_i$ and $T_j$ accounts for differences with respect to both their tree topologies (branching structure) and branch lengths.
-The space is constructed by representing each of the $(2m-3)!!$ possible tree topologies by a single non-negative Euclidean orthant of dimension $m-3$ (the largest possible number of internal branches).
-The orthants are then ``glued together'' along appropriate axes.
+The metric space of phylogenetic trees $(\tmm, d)$, or {\it tree space}, is a complete separable metric space \citep{bhv, Benner:2014uy,cptmle} that permits comparison between phylogenetic trees with the same leaf set of cardinality $m+3$.
+The distance $d(T_i, T_j)$ between two trees $T_i$ and $T_j$ accounts for differences with respect to both their tree topologies (branching structure) and branch lengths.
+The space is constructed by representing each of the $(2m+1)!!$ possible tree topologies by a single non-negative Euclidean orthant of dimension $m$ (the largest possible number of internal branches).
+The orthants are then ``glued together'' \cite[p.
+12]{bhv} along appropriate boundaries.
 Specifically, nearest neighbor interchange (NNI) topologies lie in adjacent non-negative orthants along the boundary corresponding to the collapse of the relevant NNI edge.
-Construction of the space is due to \citep{bhv}.\footnote{For generality we consider trees to be unrooted, though by designating a particular leaf as the root the restriction to rooted trees is trivial.
-Note that \cite{blow2} considered rooted trees with $m$ leaves; this difference accounts for our use of \tmm and \rmm in contrast to their use of $\mathcal{T}_{m+2}$ and $\mathbbm{R}^m$.}
+Orthants and orthant boundaries are also called {\it strata}, and trees with the largest possible number of internal branches are said to fall in {\it top-dimensional strata} while trees with less than the largest possible number of internal branches fall in {\it co-dimensional strata}.
+Figure \ref{tree_space_illustration} shows the structure of tree space with 5 leaves, $\mathcal{T}_5$, around a single co-dimension 1 stratum, with the 3 associated NNI topologies.
+Construction of the space is due to \cite{bhv}.\footnote{For generality we consider trees to be unrooted, though by designating a particular leaf as the root the restriction to rooted trees is trivial.
+Note that \cite{blow2} considered rooted trees with $m$ internal edges; this difference accounts for our use of \tmm, in contrast to their use of $\mathcal{T}_{m+2}$.}